Raccffy/iA-Fonts/iA Writer Quattro/Readme.md

 This is a modification of [IBM's Plex® Mono typeface](https://github.com/IBM/type) which is available under [SIL Open Font License, Version 1.1](https://opensource.org/license/ofl-1-1).

 If you fork or use these fonts, reference iA Writer clearly.

+## Modification Info

+- For bold fonts changed "Weight Class" info from "400 Regular" to "700 Bold". (`OS/2 --> Misc. --> Weight Class` in FontForge).
+- "Italic" and "Bold Italic" font files were regenerated to eliminate Windows Font Viewer rendering issue.